spencer-shadley/completed-class/class-content/25-Power-Packs/C#/C#.md

 using System.Collections.Generic;
 ```

 This is a great stopping point now to run the app, making sure everything currently works as expected.
-If so, a _data_ folder will be created in the same directory as the other classes.
+If so, a _data_ directory will be created in the same directory as the other classes.

 ## Make the CSV (Step 4)